shingkee/project/wp-content/plugins/super-socializer/readme.txt

 * [Bugfix] Plugin was overriding user avatars even when social login was not enabled, in a few cases
 * [Bugfix] Social Login was causing PHP warning "Missing argument 2 for wc_maybe_store_user_agent()" with WooCommerce
 * [Improvement] Improved Vkontakte login functionality

+= 7.9.6 =
+* [Bugfix] "create_function() is deprecated" error was being generated with PHP version 7.2

+= 7.9.7 =
+* [New] Included "Super Socializer - Follow Icons" widget to integrate Social Media follow icons with your website
+* [Improvement] Users using Social Login were being logged out from website after closing the browser
+* [Bugfix] Social share icons in "more share icons popup" were coming out of it in a few cases

+= 7.10 =
+* [Security] Social Login is more secure (props to <a href="https://github.com/calvinhughes" target="_blank">Calvin Hughes</a>)
+* [Improvement] Social avatar functionality was not working when "get_avatar_url" function was being used to show avatar

+= 7.10.1 =
+* [Improvement] New changes made in version 7.10 were causing problem at websites running on PHP version less than 5.0

+= 7.10.2 =
+* [New] Added Odnoklassniki share counter
+* [Improvement] Compatible with AMP
+* [Improvement] Share count functionality is smoother
+* [Bugfix] Comment icon at homepage was not redirecting to the comment form of individual post

+= 7.10.3 =
+* [Bugfix] Some share icons were appearing broken on AMP